Phone Appointment eMail Map

-A cemented or fixed dental bridge is a way to replace one or more missing teeth to help restore function and/or esthetics.
-A fixed dental bridge requires at least one tooth on either side of the missing tooth or teeth to provide the attachment and support.
+A cemented or fixed dental bridge is used to replace one or more missing teeth, helping to restore function and/or appearance.
+A fixed dental bridge needs at least one tooth on each side of the gap to serve as support and attachment points.

 Dental bridge procedure